jedwards1230/cars/src/network/readme.md

 When I began this project, I had some notions of how to train a network and how the algorithms worked, but I never really understood the implementation side.
 Some things just never clicked.
 I've had a few different iterations of a working algorithm, but nothing I felt confident with and definitely nothing I really understood.

-Since last working on this library, I have spent a good bit of time playing with mlagents for Unity games.
+Since last working on this library, I have spent a good bit of time playing with [ml-agents](https://github.com/Unity-Technologies/ml-agents) for Unity games.
 Taking some time away from this project to play with that was very helpful.
 I was able to see how a network trains models in a variety of environments and a variety of inputs with different forms of training.
 This has helped build intuition and confidence with what to expect and what I want from this library.

 Todo: